-In Reception, the Read Write Inc scheme is used alongside the Primary Strategy Letters and Sounds to reinforce letter formation and build on children's knowledge of word building, moving on to reading phonically based texts.
+In Reception, the Read Write Inc scheme is used alongside other phonics activities to reinforce letter formation and build on children's knowledge of word building, moving on to reading phonically based texts.

 All Early Years children are given opportunities to write in a variety of contexts, such as writing a letter in the role-play post office and reading back the meaning of the marks, lines and shapes.
 This is developed further as children are able to record their own ideas through their understanding of letter sounds.